 Shelves to Store Outdoor Gear

-Shelving helps keep your things organized, maximize space, and keep things off the floor (super helpful in basements and garages or any place that has a potential for a wet floor).
+Shelving helps keep your things organized, maximizes space, and keeps things off the floor (super helpful in basements and garages or any place that has a potential for a wet floor).
 There are many options for pre-made shelves or a quick Google search of DIY Storage Bin Shelves will leave you with many ideas on how to build your own!

-We like using these type of wire shelves for all our totes and gear.
-They are sturdy, you can customize the height as needed and some come with wheels or as an add-on if you like to be able to move things around.
+We like using wire shelves for all our totes and gear.
+They are sturdy, you can customize the height of shelves as needed.
+Some come with wheels or you can add-on if you’d like to be able to move things around.
 You can also get hooks and baskets to add on to them for additional storage.

 The wire shelves are also relatively easy to disassemble and move to a new house if you aren’t in your forever home yet.
 (A rubber mallet or a hammer with a piece of wood helps with disassembly.)
 Although I have assembled and disassembled by myself, its best done with a partner.

-Tip: If you have the wire shelves without wheels, raise the lowest shelf to the top of a bin sitting on the floor.
+TIP: If you have the wire shelves without wheels, you can raise the lowest shelf to the top of a bin sitting on the floor.
 This will give you another “shelf”.
 Just be cautious how you load your shelves in this configuration as it could be a little more wobbly compared to putting the first shelf at the very bottom.
+Do so at your own risk as it is probably not recommended by the manufacturer, but it has worked well for us!

 Just a reminder when using shelving, always keep heavier items toward the bottom.
 And if you have kids who might like to climb the shelves, make sure to anchor them to the wall so they can’t tip over.

-Hanging them in a closet or on a closet rod is another great option, except regular hangers typically won’t work because the shoulder straps just slide right off.
-You can find some great solutions on the internet though!
+Hanging them in a closet or on a closet rod is another great option with the right hooks or hangers.
+Regular clothes hangers typically won’t work because the backpack shoulder straps just slide right off.

-I just hung two 36″ wire shelf closet rods between two of our wire shelves and used these twisted hooks to hang the backpacks by their grab handle.
+We hung two 36″ wire shelf closet rods between two of our wire shelves and used these twisted hooks ($1 each) to hang the backpacks by their grab handle.
 Our backpacks are now nicely organized and its easy to just get out the one we need.

-In my quest for a better backpack system, I found a few other items on the internet that would work great for hanging your backpacks.
+In my quest for a better backpack system, I found a few other items on the internet that would work great for hanging backpacks.
+If you have a lot of backpacks, these get pricy compared the $1 each twisted hooks we used.

 Hilltop Packs Backpack Hangers – $12 each